Pragmatic Political Pundit

 Reporting on social phenomena such as race riots in Joliet and Chicago, and rioting by the Students for a Democratic Society in the Windy City, stimulated adrenaline rushes.

-But nothing was as much fun as attending a meeting of the Kissimmee (Florida) Chamber of Commerce while then-U.S. Rep. Louis (Skip) Bafalis, who was running for re-election, and his aide listened with feigned, intent interest as members of the peanut and popcorn committees reported on proceeds collected at school athletic events.
+But nothing was as much fun as attending a meeting of the Kissimmee (Florida) Chamber of Commerce with then-U.S. Rep. Louis (Skip) Bafalis, who was running for re-election, and his aide.
+I watched as they listened with feigned, intent interest as members of the peanut and popcorn committees reported on proceeds collected at school athletic events.

 As editor of an underfunded and short-lived magazine in Palm Beach County called The Insider, I regularly wrote a political commentary column.